*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Everand

-You only have access to the audiobooks for as long as your subscription is active.
+You only have access to the audiobooks (or other content) you unlock for as long as your subscription is active.
+If you cancel and resubscribe using the same email address later, your unlocked content will be there waiting for you.

 The image features the app icon for Anyplay, which is a blue circular icon with the white silhouette of a woman wearing headphones, facing to the right.